-Ultimate Hikes has been guiding walkers over the Omanui/Mckinnon Pass and the Harris Saddle for over 30 years.
+Ultimate Hikes has been guiding walkers over the Omanui/Mackinnon Pass and the Harris Saddle for over 30 years.
+Thanks to the vision of Sir John Davies

 Sir John Davies began his business life in the late 1960s with Six dogs and a Volkswagen* and built a transport business that spanned the South Island.